 Location on Google Maps: La Maison Rose

-How to get there: Take bus nr.
+How to get there: Take the bus nr.
 40 and get off at ‘Saules – Cortot’.
-Alternatively, you can go the same way as you would go to the Sacre-Coeur and walk from there, the restaurant is only a 5 minute walk from the Basilica.
+Alternatively, you can go the same way as you would go to the Sacre-Coeur and walk from there, the restaurant is only a 5-minute walk from the Basilica.

 Best time to go: Try to get there in the morning when the restaurant is still closed and the street is quieter.
 I’ve heard some rumors that the owner of the restaurant doesn’t really like it when people take pictures there so try to be quick with your photos!
 I personally didn’t have any problems but it’s better to be safe than sorry.

 How can it be that even the metro stations are super photogenic in Paris?!
 Okay, not all of them, but you can create many amazing photos with the super cool Metropolitan sign all over the city.

 One of the most beautiful metro stations is located at Lamarck-Caulaincourt where you can have the perfect backdrop for an authentic Parisian photo.